AlexMeesters/UnityValidateHierarchy/README.md

-# UnityValidateHierarchy
+# Unity Validate Hierarchy
-Script that calls OnValidate when changes are made in the hierarchy of an object.
+Script that calls OnValidate when components/gameobjects are added or removed of a child of the root object.

 Currently there is one limitation on the script, it only works if the script is on the root of an object.
 This will/can change in the future if there is enough demand for it.
 I currently don't have the time to implement this modification.